Cog-Creators/Red-DiscordBot/docs/cog_guides/cleanup.rst

 This cog contains commands used for "cleaning up" (deleting) messages.

-It's designed as a moderator tool and offers many convenient use cases.
+This is designed as a moderator tool and offers many convenient use cases.
-All cleanup commands only apply to the channel the command is executed in
+All cleanup commands only apply to the channel the command is executed in.

+Messages older than two weeks cannot be mass deleted.
+This is a limitation of the API.

 .. _cleanup-commands: